Last Updated on November 27, 2022

-Scapula has three borders. three angles and three processes. [ See diagram for location]
+The scapula has three borders, three angles and three processes.
+[See diagram]

-Superior border of the scapula is thin and short.
+- Superior border is thin and short.
 It has a suprascapular notch near the root of the coracoid process.

-Lateral border of the scapula is thick and presents the infraglenoid tubercle at the upper end.
+- Lateral border is thick and presents the infraglenoid tubercle at the upper end.

 The superior angle is covered by the trapezius.
 The inferior angle is covered by the latissimus dorsi and moves forward around the chest when the arm is abducted.
 The lateral angle is broad and bears the glenoid cavity which is directed forwards, laterally and slightly upwards.
 Glenoid cavity articulates with the head of the humerus to form shoulder joint.

 The spinous process or spine of scapula is a triangular plate of bone with three borders and two surfaces.
 It divides the dorsal surface of the scapula into the supraspinous and infraspinous fossae.
 Its posterior border is called the crest of the spine.
 The crest has upper and lower lips.